Numeric (version 23.1)

 m_max.

-compress(condition, x, dimension=-1) = those elements of x corresponding
+compress(condition, x, axis=-1) = those elements of x corresponding

 to those elements of condition that are "true". condition must be the